sorgom/dstw/specification/doc/transition_tables.md

 The potential transitions for each event consist of two columns
 - source states (from)
 - target states (to)
+- transitions from all source states to all target states are regarded as possible
+- transitions that make a change are the ones with different source and target state

 |FLD *| |CMD LEFT| |CMD RIGHT| |CMD WU| |CMD WU| |
 |:---|:---|:---|:---|:---|:---|:---|:---|:---|:---|